 - Coordination of care between medical and clinical staff

 - Introduction to the 12-Steps and Alcoholics Anonymous (A.A.) meetings with military staff from local bases

 - Monthly presentations led by Military One Source and the local Veterans Association

 During the treatment planning process, the above methods of care can be added to a patient’s personalized treatment plan.
 Our staff works closely with those who choose to heal and recover at Wilmington to determine the types of treatment that will be best suited to meet patients’ individual needs.
 Should a patient’s needs change, his or her treatment plan can also be revised in order to help the person as he or she works towards achieving new goals.

 Following completion of our inpatient rehabilitation program, patients can then step down to our partial hospitalization level of care, and then to intensive outpatient treatment so that they can continue to work towards living the recovered and sober lives they deserve to be living.

-If you or your loved one would like to learn more about Wilmington’s transformative treatment and how we can help you or a person you care about leave an addiction to prescription drugs in the past, please contact us to gather more information.
-Our staff is happy to speak with you, and can help you determine if our center is the perfect place to have your or your loved one’s addiction treatment needs met.
+If you or your loved one would like to learn more about our rehab’s transformative treatment and how we can help you or a person you care about leave an addiction to prescription drugs in the past, please contact us to gather more information.
+The staff at our treatment center is happy to speak with you and can help you determine if our center is the perfect place to have you or your loved one’s addiction treatment needs met.